Two stability theorems on plethysms of Schur functions: Partitions, tableaux and plethystic tableaux

 \end{remark}

-By this remark, there is no loss of generality in assuming in our main theorems that all the partitions involved are large, and so, in practice, there is no need to worry about whether to add $\kappa^\+$ or join $\kappa^{\-\prime}$ first in the map $\lambda \mapsto \lambda \oplus \swtp{\kappa}$.
-(By~\eqref{eq:oplus}, adding first is our definition.)
+By this remark, there is no loss of generality in assuming in our main theorems that all the partitions involved are large, and so, in practice, there is rarely any need to worry about whether to add $\kappa^\+$ or join $\kappa^{\-\prime}$ first in the map $\lambda \mapsto \lambda \oplus \swtp{\kappa}$.
+(By~\eqref{eq:oplus}, joining first is our definition.)
 In the important special case where $\kappa^\- = \varnothing$, this technicality does not arise.